Itching to learn the proper SEO blueprint to take your roofing company to the next level online?

 This guide is everything you'll need and more to rank your roofing website in Google's top search results.
 You'll learn how to:

 If you want your business to survive well into the future, your roofing SEO strategy should be one of your top priorities.
-More potential customers than ever will head over to a well known search engine by the name of Google (ever heard of it?) and search for roofing companies in your area before they make the decision to pick up the phone and call for help.
+More potential customers than you can imagine will hop on to Google and search for roofing companies in your area.
+They'll do this before they make the decision to pick up the phone and call for help.

-That's why it's more important than ever that you are listed at the top of Google's search engine results when homeowners sit down at their computers to do their research on local roofing companies.
-This guide will cover everything we do when we lay out an entire SEO campaign for a roofing client.
+That's why it's more important than ever that you are listed at the top of Google's search engine results homeowners begin their research process.
+This guide will cover everything we do when we lay out an entire SEO campaign for a roofing business.

 A Quick Note for Readers